-In this post, we talk about what ransomware is, how it threatens your business and what you can do to protect your digital assets from it.
+In this post, we talk about what ransomware is, how it threatens your business, and what you can do to protect your digital assets from it.

-What is ransomware?
+What is Ransomware?

-Ransomware is a type of malware whose main characteristics involve locking up files or even entire computer systems and then demanding ransom.
-In most cases, the malware uses encryption as the locking mechanism while requiring electronic methods such as bitcoin, Ukash, or MoneyPak for the ransom payment.
+Ransomware is a type of malware whose main characteristics involve locking up files or even entire computer systems and demanding ransom.
+In most cases, this malware uses encryption as the locking mechanism while requiring electronic methods such as bitcoin, Ukash, or Money Pack for the ransom payment.

 Some of the biggest names in the ransomware family include: CryptoLocker, Reveton, CrypoWall, and CryptXXX.

-Why it’s a threat to your business
+Why Ransomware is a Threat to your Business

 One way to defend your business against ransomware is to educate your employees about their existence, how they infect and operate, and the best practices for countering them.
-Simple actions like: confirming whether an alleged email sender actually sent an email, avoiding pirated software, and reporting suspicious email attachments, can go a long way in preventing a ransomware infection.
+Simple actions like confirming whether an alleged email sender actually sent an email, avoiding pirated software, and reporting suspicious email attachments, can go a long way in preventing a ransomware infection.